 Amongst the honey producing bees, the Apidae family is most quintessential pollinators in agricultural crop ecosystem that are not only cultivated for their immense honey producing capability and byproducts but, majorly contribute to the biodiversity sustainability of an ecosystem (Klein et al., 2007; Gallai et al., 2009).
 In order to maximise the brood production, excellent immune function and overwintering percentage, the abundance of floral resources plays a pivotal role [12–17].
 The optimum source of carbohydrate is supplied by nectar foraging along with pollen material which is a unique source of proteins, vitamins, lipids, and micronutrients [13].
 The honey prepared from natural foraging is sticky solution of various ingredients such as carbohydrates (>80 per cent), water (15-20 %), protein (< 1 %) and contain the minute concentrations of different amino acids, vitamins, enzymes, phenolics and other antioxidants (James, 2009).

 Standifer et al., 1977 analysed that the ample amount of nourishment given to the larva and adult is majorly by carbohydrates from pollen, certain fruit and plant juices which maneuver a normal growth and development of the honey bees such as efficient working and functioning of multiple organs such as gonads which easily help in the heat dissipation from the body and muscle movement, the ample wax production at an optimum quantity being the remarkable one.
 Nevertheless, the mature bees flourish successfully on the variety of the carbohydrate source such as glucose, fructose, sucrose, trehalose but seize to show any kind of glucose units consumption such as lactose, raffinose, dextrin, galactose, mannose, xylulose and inulin.
 Furthermore, the studies done by various scientists elucidate that lipids (sterols and fats) mediate a minute role in synthesis, of glycogen and body functions; however, scientific investigations have not conclusively put forward whether bees are in need of fatty acids in their diets.
-The bee fauna require and utilize some of the lipid content in their early growth stages of life, present in the pollens they consume.
+The bee fauna requires and utilizes some of the lipid content in their early growth stages of life, present in the pollens they consume.
 Though, dietary sterol has been found with phenomenal role in most of the insect groups especially in the gut lubrication for efficient ingestion till the food is digested and assimilated (Tritschler et al., 2017).
 The continuous protein supply and definite amino acid composition for optimum nourishment of the young adult bees and for brood food-producing hypo pharyngeal glands of nurse worker bees is also advantageous.